sverma2903/VizIt/README.md

 ## Extending Vizit

 Vizit is designed to be modular and extensible.
-Some ideas for extension include:
+Here are some ideas:

 - **Web Interface:**
-  Build a Flask or FastAPI application to serve visualizations interactively.
+  Build a Flask or FastAPI application to serve the pipeline results and display visualizations interactively.

 - **Additional Analysis:**
-  Add more specialized data analysis agents to compute advanced statistics or machine learning metrics.
+  Add specialized analysis agents to compute advanced metrics or machine learning insights.

 - **Custom Agents:**
-  Modify or extend the Orion agents to handle domain-specific preprocessing or visualization tasks.
+  Enhance the Orion agents to support domain-specific preprocessing or visualization techniques.

-- **Improved Logging:**
+- **Improved Logging & Error Handling:**
-  Integrate more granular logging or error monitoring for production environments.
+  Integrate with logging or monitoring tools for production environments.

 ---

 ## Contributing

 Contributions are welcome!
-If you have ideas for new features, bug fixes, or improvements, please submit a pull request or open an issue on the GitHub repository.
+Please fork the repository, create a new branch for your feature or bug fix, and submit a pull request.

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/my-feature`).
+2. Create a new branch (`git checkout -b feature/your-feature`).
 3. Commit your changes.
 4. Push your branch and open a pull request.